MicrosoftDocs/playfab-docs/playfab-docs/features/config/gamemanager/api-feature-settings-in-the-playfab-game-manager.md

 ## Requiring valid JSON for custom data values

-Hacked clients can cause *some serious* problems for games.
-Rogue **API** callers posting badly formatted data can produce noise, bugs, and issues for developers.
-Players who have poorly formatted data will often require manual intervention to cleanup.
+Hacked **Clients** can cause *some serious* problems for games.
+Rogue **API** callers posting badly formatted data can produce noise, bugs, and issues for developers. **Players** who have poorly formatted data will often require manual intervention to cleanup.

-Requiring valid **JSON** for custom data values will perform basic content type validation before data is saved to the database.
+Requiring valid **JSON** for custom data values will perform basic content type validation *before* data is saved to the database.
 Catching these problems early prevents these issues from lingering on, and stops hackers from interfering with normal development.

-When this flag is set, it forces clients to pass in valid **JSON** for each key of their custom data.
-Simple **JSON** validation by itself won't prevent all issues, but can help weed out some bad behavior.
+When this flag is set, it forces **Clients** to pass in valid **JSON** for each **Key** of their custom data.
+Simple **JSON** validation by itself won't prevent *all* issues, but can help weed out some bad behavior.

 Checking this option will require that each **Key** saved across all custom data, including **Player**, **Publisher**, **Character**, **Title**, and **Item data** must be valid **JSON**.

 > [!NOTE]
 > This flag can be toggled **on** or **off** at any time.
 But, it’s *not retroactive*.
-That is, existing values will *not* be affected. *Only newly written values will be validated.*
+So existing values will *not* be affected. *Only newly written values will be validated.*

 If you attempt to pass invalid **JSON** as a value, it will reject the request with an **HTTP Status Code 400 *Bad Request***.